This site is for anyone who wants to make the second half of their life as healthy, happy and disease-free as possible.

 ABOUT ME – ANNABEL

-I’m a writer and author with four children (aged 10-17).
+I’m a writer and author (under the name Annabel Abbs) with four children (aged 13-21).
 My passion for food and nutritional knowledge go back almost three decades.
 By the time I reached the age of 25, I’d been diagnosed with an incurable inflammatory disease, watched my grandfather die of cancer just weeks after retiring, seen my grandmother succumb to dementia and rheumatoid arthritis so crippling she could no longer move her legs or her hands – and I’d been a finalist in the Elle Magazine Cook of the Year competition.
-Oh – and met my now-husband, a bona fide foodie with a severe distrust of pulses!
-I love cooking with seasonal and local foods, particularly those grown in my Sussex kitchen garden.
-My food is healthy, eclectic, fresh and unfussy.
-I love salads and cake – who says you can’t have it all?
+My novels (The Joyce Girl and Frieda: The Original Lady Chatterley) have won awards, been a Times Book of the Year, and sold in over 20 countries.
+I’ve written for many publications and am currently writing a book about walking.

 ABOUT ME – SUSAN

 We’re fed up with all the talk about anti-ageing!
 You can’t fight ageing … it happens to everything and everyone, always has and always will.
 Instead, we think ageing should be accepted and enjoyed.
 But to really enjoy our old age, we need to be as healthy as possible.
 Healthy ageing is about taking control of your life, preparing your mind and body for what should be the best years of your life.
 We don’t want to be younger!
-Not for all the goji berries in China would we turn the clock back to our angst-ridden teens, our penniless and hung-over twenties, our exhausted child-bearing thirties.
-We love being in our forties and fifties and we have every intention of loving our fifties, sixties, seventies and beyond.
-This blog is our healthy ageing journey!
+Not for all the goji berries in China would we turn the clock back to our angst-ridden teens, our penniless and hung-over twenties, our exhausted child-bearing thirties, our stressed-out sandwich women forties.
+We love being in our fifties and we have every intention of loving our sixties, seventies and beyond!